 Foods to Avoid When Breastfeeding Gassy Newborns

 Breastfeeding mothers may wonder if diet plays a role in causing gas in breastfed infants.
-The Le Leche League International suggests that while no food has been specifically proven to cause gas in breastfed infants, mothers should consume a healthy, balanced diet and keep track of foods suspected of upsetting baby's tummy for future reference.
-Some common foods, however, are widely thought to cause or exacerbate infant gas in breastfed babies.
+The La Leche League International suggests that while no food has been specifically proven to cause gas in breastfed infants, mothers should consume a healthy, balanced diet and keep track of foods suspected of upsetting baby’s tummy for future reference.
+Some common foods, however, may cause or exacerbate infant gas in breastfed babies.

 Vegetables and Legumes